General semantics: Connections to other disciplines

 The influence of Ludwig Wittgenstein and the Vienna Circle, and of early operationalists and pragmatists such as Charles Sanders Peirce, is particularly clear in the foundational ideas of general semantics.
 Korzybski himself acknowledged many of these influences.

-The concept of "silence on the objective level"—attributed to Korzybski and his insistence on consciousness of abstracting—are parallel to some of the central ideas in Zen Buddhism.
-Although Korzybski never acknowledged any influence from this quarter, he formulated general semantics during the same years that the first popularizations of Zen were becoming part of the intellectual currency of educated speakers of English.
-On the other hand, later Zen-popularizer Alan Watts was influenced by ideas from general semantics.
+The concept of "silence on the objective level"—attributed to Korzybski and his insistence on consciousness of abstracting—are parallel to some of the central ideas in Buddhism.
+Although Korzybski never acknowledged any influence from this quarter, later Zen-popularizer Alan Watts was influenced by ideas from general semantics.

 General semantics has survived most profoundly in the cognitive therapies that emerged in the 1950s and 1960s.
 Albert Ellis (1913–2007), who developed rational emotive behavior therapy, acknowledged influence from general semantics and delivered the Alfred Korzybski Memorial Lecture in 1991.
 The Bruges (Belgium) center for solution-focused brief therapy operates under the name Korzybski Institute Training and Research Center.
 George Kelly, creator of personal construct psychology, was influenced by general semantics.
 Fritz Perls and Paul Goodman, founders of Gestalt therapy are said to have been influenced by Korzybski Wendell Johnson wrote "People in Quandaries: The Semantics of Personal Adjustment" in 1946, which stands as the first attempt to form a therapy from general semantics.

 Ray Solomonoff (1926–2009) was influenced by Korzybski.
 Solomonoff was the inventor of algorithmic probability, and founder of algorithmic information theory (a.k.a.
 Kolmogorov complexity).

 Another scientist influenced by Korzybski (verbal testimony) is Paul Vitanyi (born 1944), a scientist in the theory of computation.